satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-3/index.md

 });
 ```

 Here we defined the `gradientTokenInstance` getter and made it `computed`.
-Mobx allows to observe `observables` automatically and create `computed` values based on them.
-You can read more about it in my [Mobx article](https://maksimivanov.com/posts/react-native-mobx-tutorial)
+MobX allows to observe `observables` automatically and create `computed` values based on them.
+You can read more about it in my [MobX article](https://maksimivanov.com/posts/react-native-mobx-tutorial)

 We observe this property in `constructor`, using `when`, so once `gradientTokenInstance` is setup – we call the `setup` method.